smartdevicelink/sdl_evolution/proposals/NNNN-use-Boost-library.md

 ## Introduction
 Writing proper failover code pledge to success.
 Automotive industry constantly focused on code quality and application performance.
 Usually development process consists of writing all kind of utilities, helper classes and local frameworks in order to have a good basis for the business logic implementation.
 A customer is usually cares about certain problem solution rather than whole bunch of helper utilities.
 But because of lack of ready solutions, developers had to reinvent the wheel over and over again.
 It certainly leads to increase of the number of errors, makes support harder and production code unstable.
 So the support becomes more expensive and solutions release rarely fit in time especially on early developments stages.
-Unfortunately by default pre `C++11` do not have ready solutions for daily routine i.e file system, threads and memory management.
+Unfortunately by default pre `C++11` does not have ready solutions for daily routine i.e file system, threads and memory management.
 There is a Qt library which has a lot of useful features out of the box but at the same time it is quite hard to adopt this library to the already existed project which uses iso c++ and has significant codebase.
 Another solution is the Boost library.

 ## Motivation
 From time to time we’re facing with different problems with our [Utils](https://github.com/smartdevicelink/sdl_core/tree/master/src/components/utils/include/utils) module - threads, timers, file system.